Hovenden House, Barn and Abolition Hall: Artist's studio

-The Corsons' daughter, Helen (1846–1935), trained as an artist at the Philadelphia School of Design for Women and the Pennsylvania Academy of the Fine Arts.
-She subsequently studied in Paris, and exhibited at the Paris Salon, 1876, 1879 and 1880.
-She met Irish-born painter Thomas Hovenden (1840–1895) in France; they were married at the Plymouth Friends Meeting House on June 9, 1881.
+George & Martha Maulsby Corson's daughter, Helen (1846–1935), attended the Plymouth Friends School, and trained as an artist at the Philadelphia School of Design for Women.
+She subsequently studied in Paris, and exhibited at the Paris Salon in 1876, 1879 and 1880.
+She met Irish-born painter Thomas Hovenden (1840–1895) in France, and they were married at the Plymouth Friends Meeting House on June 9, 1881.
 The couple moved into her late parents' house, and raised two children, Thomas Jr. and Martha.
 Helen Corson Hovenden became noted for her portraits of children and pets.

-Hovenden succeeded Thomas Eakins as professor of painting at the Pennsylvania Academy of the Fine Arts in 1886.
-He specialized in genre scenes of rural life, using his neighbors, often African Americans, as models.
+Thomas Hovenden succeeded Thomas Eakins as professor of painting at the Pennsylvania Academy of the Fine Arts in 1886.
+He specialized in genre scenes of rural life, using his neighbors, sometimes African Americans, as models.
 He converted Abolition Hall into his studio, and the moral causes that had been championed there inspired some of his works.
 One of his most famous paintings - The Last Moments of John Brown (1882–1884), Metropolitan Museum of Art - depicts the radical abolitionist John Brown kissing a baby as he is led to the gallows.
 Hovenden was elected an associate member of the National Academy of Design in 1881, and an academician in 1882.

 "Thomas Hovenden lost his life on an unguarded grade crossing of the Pennsylvania Railroad near his home, August 14, 1895, in an attempt to save the life of a little girl who was crossing in front of an approaching engine.
 Both were killed."
-The accident occurred about three miles from his house, near the south end of what is now Chemical Road.
-Rev. William Henry Furness gave the eulogy at Thomas Hovenden's funeral, and four male Corson relatives, Thomas Eakins, and sculptor Samuel Murray were the pall bearers.
+The accident occurred about three miles from his house, near the south end of what is now Spring Mill Road.
+Rev. William Henry Furness gave the eulogy at Hovenden's funeral, and his pall bearers were Eakins, sculptor Samuel Murray, and four male Corson relatives.
 The advocacy of his widow, Helen Corson Hovenden, and a public letter-writing campaign by Quaker women pressured the Pennsylvania Railroad into elevating the tracks of its high-speed Trenton Cutoff, separating them from the grade level tracks of streetcars.